ejh243/BrainFANS/sequencing/ATACSeq/README.md

   - `SWITCH`: Indentify only mismatched genotype samples and output potential switches and seach for alternative genotype.

-#### Still to be developed ####

 ### 7. Group peak calling

- 7.0) `sbatch --array=<number of batch jobs> ATACSeq/jobSubmission/7_helperTools.sh (project directory) [GROUPS] [STEPS]`

-This script includes several MACS functionalities/tools and samtools to perform different functionalities, such as produce samples with a subset of reads or create pseudo-replicates.

- 7.1) `sbatch --array=<number of batch jobs> ATACSeq/jobSubmission/7_1_batchPeakCallingByGroup.sh (project directory) [GROUPS] [STEPS]`
+ `sbatch ./jobSubmission/7_batchPeakCallingByGroup.sh (project directory) [STEPS] [GROUP]`

-This script repeats peak calling but on groups of samples, which can be grouped by cell fraction or if they have passed the first stage of quality control.
+This script groups samples per cell type, perform group level peak calling and gets read counts in peaks called.
+Samples used are those that have passed previous quality control stages 1 and 2.
+Cell fractions to which samples belong to need to be specified in the *config.txt* file.

 ##### -scripts executed-
-- /general/processing/makeGroupAnalysisFile.r : creates a txt file (samplesForGroupAnalysis.txt) with samples classified by fraction/tissue
+- ./Rscripts/samplesForGroupAnalysis.r: creates a file with samples of cell group input.
-    * tissue can be specified, default is "prefrontal cortex|PFC"
+- ./Rscripts/fragDistributionForPeaks.r: outputs the fragment distribution of samples that are used for group peak calling, in order to check their ATAC-seq quality.
-- ATACSeq/preprocessing/groupPeaks.sh : performs peak calling on the subsets of samples specified
+- ./subScripts/groupPeaks.sh : performs peak calling on samples that belong to the cell group chosen by the user.
-- ATACSeq/preprocessing/calcFripGroup.sh : calculates fraction of reads in peaks in subsets of samples specified.
+- ./Rscripts/countsInPeaks.r: : gets read counts in peaks called on each cell group.

 ##### -parameters-
-- `--array` : cell fraction corresponding number.
 - `(project-directory)` project's directory.
 -optional-
-- `[STEPS]` They may be combined, with desired steps included as single string, i.e. GENCHECK,COMPARE.
+- `[STEPS]` They may be combined, with desired steps included as single string, i.e. FRAGSIZE,PEAKS.
 Default if left blank is to run all of them.

-  7.2) `sbatch --array=<number of batch jobs> ATACSeq/jobSubmission/7_2_batchPeakCallingExtra.sh (project directory) [GROUPS] [STEPS]`
+  -`FRAGSIZE`: Get fragment size distribution of samples chosen for peak calling.
+  - `PEAKS`: Performs peak calling on samples chosen for peak calling using MACS3 in paired-end mode.
+  - `COUNTS`: Gets read counts in peaks called at cell group level.

 ### 8. Advanced analysis